Auto Insurance Requirements in Virginia

 Uninsured/underinsured motorist bodily injury

 Uninsured/underinsured motorist bodily injury (UM/UIMBI) covers your medical payments when you are involved in an accident with an uninsured motorist.
-If a driver whose limits are lower than your UM/UIM limits hits you, the difference between these two limits will also be covered by your insurance company.
+If a driver whose limits are lower than your UM/UIM limits hits you, your insurance company will also cover the difference between these two limits.
 You can opt for higher UM/UIMBI limits; however, they cannot be higher than the limits of your own liability insurance.

 Uninsured/underinsured motorist property damage

-Uninsured/underinsured motorist property damage (UM/UIMPD) covers your property damage costs when you are hit by an uninsured driver.
-In the event that an insured driver with lower limits than your UM/UIMPD limits causes the accident, you will also be covered for the difference between the two limits.
+Uninsured/underinsured motorist property damage (UM/UIMPD) covers your property damage costs when an uninsured driver hits you.
+If an insured driver with lower limits than your UM/UIMPD limits causes the accident, you are also covered for the difference between the two limits.

 Two common occasions when you'll need to show your proof of insurance are when you are pulled over by law enforcement or when you receive a notice from the DMV's Insurance Verification Program.
 Presenting your insurance ID card and/or responding to the program inquiry with your vehicle identification number (VIN), insurance carrier name and policy number should suffice.